-Every year, the data is carefully analyzed and the results are compared with previous years, thus monitoring energy performance and measuring success in achieving defined goals for energy efficiency.
+The results and EnPI (energy performance indicators) are compared with the results of previous months and with previous years, thus monitoring energy performance and measuring success in achieving defined goals for energy efficiency.

 Due to the nature of its operations, Luka Rijeka consumes a large part of energy in its operational work.
 It strives towards continuous energy efficiency in order to reduce the impact of its own processes on the environment.
 Systematic work is being done to optimize the consumption of all types of energy sources, by continuously monitoring data and finding more environmentally friendly solutions in order to achieve energy savings.